refinedev/refine/documentation/docs/api-reference/core/components/loading-overtime-indicator.md

 };
 ```

-If elapsed time is less than 3000 milliseconds, only the children will be shown.
-If elapsed time is greater than 3000 milliseconds, the first component and children will be shown.
-If elapsed time is greater than 5000 milliseconds, the second component and children will be shown.
+-   If elapsed time is less than 3000 milliseconds, only the children will be shown.
+-   If elapsed time is greater than 3000 milliseconds, the matching component and children will be shown.
+-   If elapsed time is greater than 5000 milliseconds, the matching component and children will be shown.

 ### Usage based on `elapsedTime`